 2. Consideration.

 Purchases under this Contract will be made at the discretion of the eligible purchasing entities.
-Contractor will be paid at the rates established in Exhibit C, attached hereto and incorporated herein, for providing and performing Interpretation Services to eligible purchasing entities, as ordered, under this QPA.
+Contractor will be paid at the rates established in Exhibit C, attached hereto and incorporated herein, for providing and performing the Services under this QPA.
 The Contractor agrees that all prices are inclusive of any fees required to provide completion of services to all State locations, unless specifically approved in writing by the State and listed in Exhibit C. The Contractor understands and agrees that this Contract does not guarantee the Contractor a minimum quantity of orders or remuneration amount.
 Payment shall be made to the Contractor by the Ordering/Using entity in accordance with Section 37 - Payments and all other applicable provisions of this Contract.

-This Contract’s total remuneration amount is based on the number and quantity of purchases made by eligible purchasing entities.
-Therefore, this Contract does not identify a total remuneration amount.
+This Contract’s total remuneration amount is based on the number and quantity of transactions as provided on Exhibit C. Therefore, this Contract does not identify a total remuneration amount.

 3. Term.